-The City has also allocated additional in general revenue funds for the development of new housing on N. 8th Street, and plans to work with local CHDOs and the Columbia Community Land Trust to develop long-term affordable housing.
-The Columbia Community Land Trust, Inc. was incorporated on November 3.
-2016.
+The City has allocated additional general revenue funds for the development of new housing on N. 8th Street, and plans to work with local CHDOs and the Columbia Community Land Trust to develop long-term affordable housing.
+The Columbia Community Land Trust, Inc. was incorporated on November 3, 2016.
 A board was appointed and by-laws adopted in 2017.
 The CCLT has also adopted financial procedures, began creating a strategic plan, opened a bank account, procured an accounting firm and submitted its 501c3 application to the IRS.
-Significant progress is expected to be achieved in FY2018.
+Significant progress towards organizational sustainability and independence is expected to be achieved in FY2019 through FY 2020.